benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L1.png)

 - _per {et, et, ...}_ - a set, _S1_, of entity tags of blue/logical/red entities
+- _per →_ - a set, _S1_, of one or more (when following a quantifier - see Q245, Q250) blue/logical/red entities directly right of the aggregation
-- '→' is one or more (when following a quantifier) blue/logical/red entities
+- '→' is one or more (when following a quantifier - see Q175, Q176) blue/logical/red entities directly right of the aggregation
 - _et_ is an entity tag of a blue/logical/red entity

 - L1 appears below a relationship / path / quantifier-input.
 The relationship / path / quantifier may be wrapped by an '↛', an 'L' or an 'O'
 - L1 appear directly right of the leftmost member of _S1 ∪ →/et_
-- all _S1 ∪ →/et_ entities should be within scope at the relationship (see scope later on)
+- all _S1 ∪ →/et_ entities should be within scope at the relationship (see _scope_ later on)

 - For each assignment combination to _S1_ entities: _{at}_ is an optional **aggregation tag** - equals to the number of concrete '→' / _et_ entities that satisfy the pattern. _{at}_ is set as a calculated property of S1.
 - An optional condition on the number of '→' / _et_ entities that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by an equation (e.g. '> 30')
 - A condition, an aggregation tag, or both - must be presented

 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
-Similarly, the visual notation for the entity directly right of the aggregation is '→' instead of '_et_'.
+Similarly, the visual notation for a single entity directly right of the aggregation is '→' instead of '_et_'.
 The visual notation for both is 'pair' (as in 'per pair') or 'pairs' (as in '5 pairs with...') instead of '{_et_, _et_}'.

 **L1 filters assignments to _S1_ entities - to only those for which the number of '→' / _et_ entities that satisfy the pattern - satisfy the condition.**